Can You Mix Warm And Cool Colors In Decor?

 BLOCKS OF COOL COLOR

-Colors like purple, blue and green are all cool colors.
-Gray is often but not always a cool color.
+Colors like purple, blue, and green are all cool colors.
+Gray is often but not always a cool shade.
 I’ll talk about that later too.

 Cool colors tend to make us feel relaxed and serene.
-They make us feel calm.
+They are crisp and clean.

 It’s important to know what colors in their most pure, saturated form are either warm or cool.